 The bill, introduced by Senator Timken, seeks to amend section 4501.21 and enact section 4503.736 of the Revised Code to create a new specialty license plate called the "Play Golf Ohio" license plate.
-This initiative is part of a broader effort to support charitable causes within the state through specialty license plates.
-The bill establishes a license plate contribution fund, which will collect contributions from motor vehicle registrants opting for the new plate.
-Additionally, it mandates that contributions received under section 4503.736 be equally distributed to the northern and southern Ohio PGA golf foundations to promote golf in the state.
+This initiative is part of a broader effort to generate contributions for charitable causes through specialty plates.
+The bill establishes a license plate contribution fund within the state treasury, which will collect contributions from motor vehicle registrants opting for these plates.
+Additionally, it mandates that contributions be allocated to various organizations and initiatives, including wildlife conservation, educational programs, and community services, with specific allocations to the northern and southern Ohio PGA golf foundations to promote golf throughout the state.

 Statutes affected: As Introduced: 4501.21